valyagolev/replay/website/docs/textures.md

 - `index`: The tile to display.
 An index of `0` will be the top-left tile, moves left to right then top to bottom.
 An index greater than the number of tiles will loop back to an index of `0`.
 - `width`: Scale the displayed tile to this width in game coordinates.
 - `height`: Scale the displayed tile to this height in game coordinates.
+- `color`: Optionally and probably not very fast: recolor the sprite using canvas composite mode

 <img src="/img/sprite-sheet-index.png" width="50%" />